Dinhh1/DHImageProgressHud/README.md

 <!--`DHImageProgressHud` also posts `SVProgressHUDDidReceiveTouchEventNotification` when users touch on the screen.
 For this notification `userInfo` is not passed but the object parameter contains the `UIEvent` that related to the touch.-->

 ## Credits
-DHImageProgressHud was inspired by Sam Vermette's [SVProgressHUD](https://github.com/TransitApp/SVProgressHUD)
+DHImageProgressHud was inspired by and built on top of Sam Vermette's [SVProgressHUD](https://github.com/TransitApp/SVProgressHUD)